HOME: Hopkins Overnight Multicultural Experience

 HOME takes place in conjunction with our fall Open House program on Saturday, September 26.
 All students participating in the HOME program will also join in on Open House activities.

 An application for HOME is required.
 To apply, please fill out the application found here.

 In addition to the online form, applicants must upload two additional documents in order for their application to be considered complete:

 - High school transcript

+These items can be uploaded at the bottom of the application.
 Online applications must be received by Monday, August 3, at 5:00 p.m.
 (Eastern).
 The required application materials noted above can be submitted after the application deadline, but must be received by Monday, August 17.
-If you are unable send in these documents by August 17, please email email@example.com to let us know.
+If you are unable to upload these documents by August 17, please email firstname.lastname@example.org to let us know.

-After completing the online application, you may upload the required materials or send via email (no later than August 17) to firstname.lastname@example.org.
+If you are unable to upload the required materials, please send them via email (no later than August 17) to email@example.com.

 Due to limited space, this is a selective program.
 Each year, we aim to bring to campus a diverse group of students from different backgrounds and experiences.
 Participation in HOME is not an indication of any admissions decision and your application to Johns Hopkins will not be negatively impacted if you are unable to attend HOME.
 Don’t hesitate to contact us at the email address noted above if you have any questions.

 Please do not make travel arrangements for the program until you have been contacted about your application status.